Nordic-Accessibility-Community-Group/working-with-EN-301-549/Accessibility Statement Template.md

 Have you encountered something that didn't work?
 We are grateful for your feedback on what we can do better.
 Contact us and we'll make sure you get the help you need quickly.
 We'll connect with you in a way that works for you.

-List contact methods:
+> List contact methods:
 - Phone
 - Contact form
-- Email form
+- Email address
 - Chat service

 Our support is open on weekdays from 08:00 to 20:00.

 ## Accessibility at our destinations / shops